SamirHabota/TerminalSetup/README.md

 # Powerline setup

 Credit and more details <a style="text-decoration: none" href = "https://www.hanselman.com/blog/how-to-make-a-pretty-prompt-in-windows-terminal-with-powerline-nerd-fonts-cascadia-code-wsl-and-ohmyposh">here.</a>
-This is a powerline setup created with POSH.
+This is a powerline setup based on Posh.

 ## Posh
 Having GIT installed is asummed and implied.